LetsVenture2021/Tax-Lien-Specialist/README.md

 3. The API is available at `http://localhost:8000`, and the web client runs at `http://localhost:5173`.

+Docker now provisions PostgreSQL via the `ankane/pgvector` image so the `vector` extension is available out of the box.

 ### Running Services Without Docker

 Backend (requires Poetry):